 One of the best places to view the Northern Lights in North America is in Fairbanks, Alaska.
 The closer you get to the Arctic Circle the more intense the colours are.
 And the best time to view the Northern Lights is in October and March.
 These times are when the Aurora Borealis is the most active.
-And the long periods of darkness and clear nights in Alaska provide an amazing display for photographers.
+And the long periods of darkness and clear nights in Alaska provide an amazing display of the northern lights for photographers.

 I was able to spend five days & nights at Chena Hot Springs Resort outside of Fairbanks this past March hunting the Northern Lights.
 I saw the Aurora Borealis each night while I was there.
 This resort caters to photographers trying to capture the lights by providing excursions to get the best-unobstructed photos on top of a mountain.

 To get your camera ready, You will need to set your lens focus to infinity.
 Also, you need to set your Aperture to F2.8, increase your ISO to 800-4000.
 And set the shutter speed to 1” – 15”.
 The amount of time the shutter stays open depends on the type of lens you have.

 I hope viewing the Northern Lights experience will be just as breathtaking as mine was.
 Good Luck on your Northern Lights hunting!